Faculty, Administration, Staff & Friends

 Success to provide leadership and coordination in matters relating to student recruitment,

 advising, and retention.
-In 2018, Karyn became Assistant Vice Provost for Student
+In 2018, Karyn became Vice Provost for Student Success at

 Karyn is the only person in her immediate family to attend college and even within her extended family on both sides, only Karyn and one cousin (out of 12) earned a four-year degree.
 Attending college was not an expectation her family or any of her high school counselors had for her.
 Just getting started was a daunting task!
 She quickly learned that she loved going to college and that the people on campus were always willing to help answer her questions.
 Karyn received an EPSCoR research award as an undergraduate and began working in research labs.
 The faculty that she worked with and got to know helped guide her toward (and through) graduate school.
 She would not be where she is today without the relationships she developed with faculty at both the undergraduate and graduate level.
 She hopes to be able to help students make those connections as well!